AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configurations.md

 ### Example {#administrator-example}

-For example an administrator may create two configurations for Editable Templates.
+For example, an administrator may create two configurations for Editable Templates.

 * WKND-General
 * WKND-Magazine